-I found it easiest to cope with gestational diabetes by focusing on finding delicious gestational diabetes snacks and healthy fruits for gestational diabetes.
+I found it easiest to cope with gestational diabetes by focusing what to eat with gestational diabetes.
+I found some good snacks and healthy fruits to keep my blood sugar low.
 Before long I was looking forward to creating healthy meals and snacks for myself.

 As always, make sure you continue to take your prenatal vitamin to ensure you get all the nutrients you need for you and your baby.
 Checkout my article to read about the Best Prenatal Vitamins.
 In addition to prenatal vitamins I also always encourage pregnant women to take a DHA supplement.
 Read more about DHA supplements in pregnancy here.

 Gestational Diabetes Diet Plan

 In the morning it is important to start out with a healthy serving of protein.
 Some examples of great morning snacks include:

 - Half of a whole wheat English muffin with peanut butter and cinnamon.
 Whole wheat English muffin have about 30 grams of carbohydrates, so half is only 15 grams.
 Peanut butter is low carb and high fat to slow absorption and the cinnamon can help control your diabetes!